NicolaRFranco/dlroms/README.md

     conda install pip

 ### Advanced version
-The advanced version integrates the basic on with additional tools coming from the FEniCS library, and it is particularly suited for handling mesh-based functional data, allowing users to: compute integral and Sobolev norms, produce norm-aware POD projections, visualize mesh-based data and more.
+The advanced version integrates the basic one with additional tools coming from the FEniCS library, allowing users to: compute integral and Sobolev norms, produce norm-aware POD projections, visualize mesh-based data and more.
 Installation is recommended on Linux and MacOS.
 To install (and enable) the advanced version run

     pip install git+https://github.com/NicolaRFranco/dlroms.git